brookelove/readme-generator/README.md

 5. It will then generate a read me

 NOTE: if your liscence is not located on the same level as the .md file it will nor link properly!
 Please make sure that they are both on the same level.
+It also should be noted that it does take a second for your GIF and image to load onto the read me!

+> I have included an exapmple read me to see what your outut should look like!

 # Usage